Building the Future

 Importantly, the individual dialogues with unit leaders reflected a fundamental principle set forth by President Currall that reductions would be made in alignment with the university’s strategic aspirations (e.g., to become a top-25 public research university).
 During these meetings, the president and members of his leadership team gained additional insights regarding the mission-critical endeavors within each of the units.
 Other principles included focuses on student success and access, protecting the upward trajectory of USF research and creative activity, and maintaining institutional excellence.

-The result of this process is a plan for a series of actions that will position USF for greater future successes while supporting financial stewardship goals.
+The result of this process will be a series of planned actions that will position USF for greater success while supporting financial stewardship goals.

-The actions will be implemented in phases, allowing us to meet requirements from the state without negatively impacting our university’s tremendous positive momentum.
-Actions between now and June 30, 2021, will meet the 8.5% reduction required by the Board of Governors.
+The actions will be implemented in phases, allowing us to meet requirements from the state without impacting our university’s tremendous positive momentum.
+Planning targets proposed between now and June 30, 2021, would meet the 8.5% reduction required by the Board of Governors.
 A second phase will plot the necessary steps needed to fully balance the operational budget by June 30, 2022.